CDDR1/CDDR1/README.md

 - I'm a computer programming student living on Long Island, NY 📚🗽
 - My goal is to become a Full Stack Developer 👨‍💻 ⚙️
-- I'm currently working on polishing my Web-Dev skills 🕸️ 🛠️
+- I'm currently learning React.js ⚛️
 - My objective for 2022 is to learn React, SCSS, databases and TypeScript 🚀 🎆
 - I'm also interested in Web3 and Blockchain technologies ⬛ ⛓